How to Weld Aluminum with a Stick Welder: Settings and Techniques

 Now let’s see step-by-step the equipment, the settings, and the techniques you need.

-1. Basic welding equipment
+1. Gather the basic welding equipment

 The first step is to gather all the necessary personal protective equipment (PPE):

-- Safety glasses to protect the eyes from flying objects, and the slag material when you clean the bead.
+- Safety glasses protect the eyes from flying objects, and the slag material when you clean the bead.
 They also protect your eyes from UV rays if you accidentally start the arc before flipping down your helmet.

-- Thick welding gloves to protect your hands from UV light, sparks, spatter, and hot metals.
+- Thick welding gloves protect your hands from UV light, sparks, spatter, and hot metals.
 Aluminum gets really hot at a longer distance and for a longer time than steel.
 It’s easy to get severe burns.

 - Fire-resistant clothes that cover all of your body.
 Never wear synthetic clothes because they are easy to melt or catch fire.